 Why we love creative writing prompts

-This list of 500+ creative ideas has been created by the Reedsy team to help you develop a rock-solid writing routine.
-Which, as all aspiring authors know, is the #1 challenge — and solution! — for reaching your literary goals.
-Feel free to filter through by the different genres, which includes...
+This list of 1800+ creative writing prompts has been created by the Reedsy team to help you develop a rock-solid writing routine.
+As all aspiring authors know, this is the #1 challenge — and solution! — for reaching your literary goals.
+Feel free to filter through different genres, which include...

-Romance — one of the most popular commercial genres out there.
-Check these prompts out if you love writing about love.
+Romance — One of the most popular commercial genres out there.
+Check out these story ideas out if you love writing about love.

-Thriller — there's nothing like a page-turner that elicits a gasp of surprise at the end.
+Thriller and Suspense — There's nothing like a page-turner that elicits a gasp of surprise at the end.

-For Kids — encourage children to let their imagination run free.
+High School — Encourage teens to let their imaginations run free.

-Want to submit your own prompts to help inspire fellow writers?
+Want to submit your own story ideas to help inspire fellow writers?
 Send them to us here.

 Finding inspiration is just one piece of the puzzle.
-Next you need to refine your writing skills — and then display them to the world.
+Next, you need to refine your craft skills — and then display them to the world.
 We've worked hard to create resources that help you do just that!
 Check them out:

-Writing Contests in 2019 — the finest writing contests of 2019 for fiction and non-fiction authors of short stories, poetry, essays and more.
+- Writing Contests in 2023 — the finest contests of 2021 for fiction and non-fiction authors of short stories, poetry, essays, and more.

 Beyond creative writing prompts: how to build a writing routine

-While a creative writing prompt is a great tactic to spark your writing sessions, a writer generally needs a couple more tools in their toolbelt when it comes to developing a rock-solid writing routine.
+While writing prompts are a great tactic to spark your creative sessions, a writer generally needs a couple more tools in their toolbelt when it comes to developing a rock-solid writing routine.
 To that end, here are a few more additional tips for incorporating your craft into your everyday life.

-NNWT.
-Or, as writing coach Kevin Johns calls it, “Non-Negotiable Writing Time.”
+- NNWT.
+Or, as book coach Kevin Johns calls it, “Non-Negotiable Writing Time.”
 This time should be scheduled into your routine, whether that’s once a day or once a week.
 Treat it as a serious commitment, and don’t schedule anything else during your NNWT unless it’s absolutely necessary.

 Arm yourself against writer’s block.
-Writer’s block will inevitably come, no matter how much a creative writing prompt initially inspires you.
+Writer’s block will inevitably come, no matter how much story ideas initially inspire you.
 So it’s best to be prepared with tips and tricks you can use to keep yourself on track before the block hits.
 You can find 20 solid tips here — including how to establish a relationship with your inner critic and apps that can help you defeat procrastination or lack of motivation.